tacohitbox/msg-links/README.md

 # msg-links
-MsgLinks is a Discord service that allows displaying of messages outside of Discord.
+MsgLinks is a service that allows displaying of messages on Discord, Matrix, and other services outside of their service.